Meta-analysis of Bayesian analyses: Conclusion and future work

 The natural outcome of a Bayesian analysis is a posterior distribution over quantities of interest.
-In this paper, we have developed a framework which, instead of study-specific data summaries or individual-level data, uses estimated posterior distributions to conduct meta-analysis.
-The framework builds on standard Bayesian inference over exchangeable observations, by treating each observed posterior as data observed with uncertainty.
+Meta-analysis methods combine results from multiple related statistical studies into a consensus analysis, and to the best of our knowledge all previous approaches to conduct meta-analyses have used summary statistics (or individual-level data) as the observable inputs.
+In this paper, we have developed a framework that uses distributions as the observable inputs to conduct meta-analyses, thus enabling the combination of posteriors from multiple related Bayesian analyses.
+The framework builds on standard Bayesian inference over exchangeable quantities, by treating each observed posterior as data observed with uncertainty.
+We have also shown how the framework can be used to update independently computed, study-specific posteriors \emph{post-hoc} through sharing of statistical strength.
+This is analogous to how estimates for related parameters share strength between each other in hierarchical models \citep[e.g.][]{Gelman+others:2013}.

-In Section~\ref{sec:bp}, we showed that the proposed framework can be interpreted as message passing in probabilistic graphical models.
-Utilizing this interpretation, a graphical illustration of the main update formulas, Equations~(\ref{eq:posterior_uncertain_obs_density}) and (\ref{eq:update_pi_j}), is given in Figure~\ref{fig:bp_varphi} and \ref{fig:bp_theta}, respectively.
-In future work, we plan to further investigate computational strategies which make use of this interpretation.
-Unlike our current strategy, which infers all parameters of the joint model simultaneously, utilization of localized inference would enable us to devise more efficient and flexible computational schemes.
-In particular, recent developments in nonparametric and particle-based belief propagation \citep{Ihler+McAllester:2009, Lienart+others:2015, Pacheco+others:2014, Sudderth+others:2010} represent a promising direction in this line of work.